---

 2. Open **Settings** in the sidebar and select [**Security**](https://vercel.com/d?to=%2F%5Bteam%5D%2F%5Bproject%5D%2Fsettings%2Fsecurity\&title=Go+to+Security+settings)

-From here you can enable or disable [Attack Challenge Mode](/docs/attack-challenge-mode), [Logs and Source Protection](#build-logs-and-source-protection), [Vercel Support Code Visibility](#vercel-support-code-visibility) and [Git Fork Protection](#git-fork-protection).
+From here you can enable or disable [Attack Mode](/docs/vercel-firewall/attack-mode), [Logs and Source Protection](#build-logs-and-source-protection), [Vercel Support Code Visibility](#vercel-support-code-visibility) and [Git Fork Protection](#git-fork-protection).

 ## Build logs and source protection